Meet the AAA Team!

 Marcy Morrison Pearce

 Anticipating what she wanted to do after graduating from the public school district in 2015, Marcy’s daughter with special needs, Maddy, asked her, “Why I can’t I perform on stage with you?”
-With that question, Alameda Adaptive Arts was born.
+With that question and the help of her husband, Matthew, Alameda Adaptive Arts was born.
+The Pearce family vowed to create a way that people with different performing skills could join together and entertain their community of Alameda.

-Beyond dance, Marcy been no stranger to performance.
-For many years she hosted a radio talk show on a national radio network and worked as a reporter/production assistant for a CBS affiliate in L.A.
+Beyond dance, Marcy is no stranger to performance.
+For many years she hosted a radio talk show on a national radio network and worked as a reporter/production assistant for a CBS affiliate in Los Angeles.
 She also served as a voice coach for radio and voice over professionals.

 Stephanie Pepitone is a musician and Licensed Clinical Social Worker.
 She has been working with children and families in the Bay Area for the past 20 years.
 Currently she provides musical enrichment programs at local preschools, libraries and community centers.
 Stephanie plays guitar and facilitates musical play experiences for children and adults, fostering linguistic development, self-expression, and group cohesion.
 Listen to Stephanie’s music and learn more about the Rockin’ Kids programs at www.rockinkidssingalong.com